-Their organic blend of vitamin E oil, aloe vera, chamomille oil, and Jojoba oil provide a smooth mix of nourishment to the facial hair follicles without burdening them with hormone suppressing ingredients.
+Their organic blend of vitamin E oil, aloe vera, chamomile oil, and Jojoba oil provide a smooth mix of nourishment to the facial hair follicles without burdening them with hormone-suppressing ingredients.

 Vitamin E oil especially is extremely good at hydrating the skin underneath the facial hair, and there’s some science linking vitamin E to enhanced testosterone levels, which certainly can help accelerate the rate of beard growth as well.

-Despite the great quality, a bottle will only cost you little shy of $11.
+Despite the great quality, a bottle will not set you back too much.

 5. Northern Fir Beard Oil